dart-lang/dart_style/README.md

           (type == null || type == TYPE_JS || type == TYPE_DART) ||
       tag == 'link' && (rel == 'stylesheet' || rel == 'import')) {}
 ```

+The formatter will never break your code&mdash;you can safely invoke it
+automatically from build and presubmit scripts.

 ## Getting dartfmt